A year after the launch of the Oceanis 51.1, the French yard presents the new Beneteau Oceanis 46.1.

 Beneteau Oceanis 46.1 – The deck

-With internal diagonal shrouds and verticals on the hull side, the split rigging frees a considerable amount of space for movement on deck.
-Equipped as standard with an inmast furling system and a self-tailing jib, all the halyards and sheets lead back to two winches on either side of the helm station.
+Equipped as standard with an in-mast furling system and a self-tailing jib, all the halyards and sheets lead back to two winches on either side of the helm station.

-As for the choice of a twin rudder system with a fibre steering, it gives you good control under sail.
-In addition to these main features, the different rigging plans and wide range of options mean that each sailing yacht can be customized to match its owner’s identity.
+As for the choice of a twin rudder system with a fiber steering, it gives you good control under sail.
+The different rigging plans and wide range of options mean that each sailing yacht can be customized.

 The large cockpit table is designed for up to eight people and also cleverly houses the life raft.
-Manoeuvres have been made easier by grouping the winches at the helm, creating a large space to unwind on either side of the companionway – equipped with two reclining sun loungers together with drinks holders.
+Maneuvers have been made easier by grouping the winches at the helm, creating a large space to unwind on either side of the companionway.

 The aft of the Beneteau Oceanis 46.1 hits the same note of comfort.
 A single step separates the cockpit from the swim platform, affording easy access to the sea.